 The digital and e-commerce world has had a significant impact on in-store retail, and for many it is a point of product research.
 The digital sphere gives the customer access to relevant information, such as product reviews and competitor collections at the click of a button, which in turn enables them to make a well-informed purchase decision.

-Consumers shop in-store for immediate gratification, interactivity, human experience and the ability to confirm quality.
-COVID-19 has shifted the focus even further away from the high streets and stores, therefore as an industry we must find a collective way to connect our stores with consumers, both in person and digitally.
+COVID-19 has shifted the focus even further away from the high streets and stores; therefore as an industry we must find a collective way to connect our stores with consumers, both in person and digitally.
 Experiential luxury is the latest development to transform consumer shopping experiences, since the outbreak first began.
 Virtual Reality (VR) and Augmented Reality (AR) have been used by major luxury brands in the form of offering virtual shopping tours, VR experiences, events and workshops.
 By doing this, we can make store visits attractive to a luxury consumer.
 This is where we are heading.

 At ISO Luxury, we are becoming the digital connection point between stores and shoppers, with a lifestyle hub that has all the stores in one place with addresses, a store locator, opening hours, dedicated names at each store, showcasing exclusive and rare products, trending items, promotions and more.
 Ultimately, customers want to physically experience luxury goods with human interaction.
 Whilst challenging to replicate in an online world, experiential luxury is where the action will be.